What is a button battery?

-- Keep button batteries and all other batteries out of reach of children.
+- Keep button batteries and all other batteries in a child resistant locked cupboard that is atleast 1.5 metres above ground, out of reach of children.

 - Check that all remotes, toys and products containing button batteries have a screw to secure them.
 If the batteries are not secured in with a screw, keep out of reach of children.
 You can also secure the battery compartment with strong tape.